NTIA/scos-sensor/README.md

 namespace SigMF specification.

-When deploying equipment remotely, the robustness and security of its software becomes a prime concern. `scos-sensor` sits on top of a very popular open-source framework, which provides out-of-the protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
+When deploying equipment remotely, the robustness and security of its software becomes a prime concern. `scos-sensor` sits on top of a popular open-source framework, which provides out-of-the protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
 In addition to these, we have implemented an unpriveleged user type so that the sensor owner can allow access to other users and API consumers while maintaining ultimate control.
 To minimize the chance of regressions while developing for the sensor, we have written almost 200 unit and integration tests.
-See [Developing](Developing.md) to learn how to run these tests, or continue on to the [Quickstart][#quickstart] section for how to spin up a production-grade sensor in just a few commands.
+See [Developing](Developing.md) to learn how to run these tests, or continue on to the [Quickstart](#quickstart) section for how to spin up a production-grade sensor in just a few commands.

-We have tried to make these common hurdles to remotely deploying a sensor as painless as possible, while keeping in mind that the way people may want to use them are as varied as the types of sensors themselves.
+We have tried to make the most common hurdles to remotely deploying a sensor as painless as possible, while keeping in mind that the way people may want to use them are as varied as the types of sensors themselves.
 We have focused on generalization in two important places: by being as hardware agnostic as